MicrosoftDocs/Viva/Viva/360-config-cycle-settings.md

 ### Feedback provider response information

 This setting can’t be edited once a cycle is live.
 Choose between:
 - **On** (default): Subjects see feedback providers and if they've responded.
-In reporting, subjects see which feedback providers responded per category, but responses are not tied to individual names.
+In reports, subjects see which feedback providers responded per category, but responses are not tied to individual names.
 - **Off**: Subjects see feedback providers but can’t see whether they've responded.
-In reporting, they see only the number of feedback providers who responded.
+In reports, they see only the number of feedback providers who responded.

 :::image type="content" source="media/glint/setup/360-provider-response-info.png"alt-text="Screenshot of the Feedback Provider Response Information window.":::